 Don’t get me wrong that sounds delicious, but it just isn’t feasible for weekdays.
 Not to mention there is only so much feta one can eat!
 If you make only so-called Mediterranean diet recipes, you will quickly get bored.

 The recipes below go well beyond omelets.
 They may not mention the Mediterranean, but the ingredients fit within the guidelines.
-Each recipe isn’t too complicated and includes items that you are likely to have in your pantry or should be able to get at a local grocery store without issue.
+Each recipe isn’t too complicated and includes items you are likely to have in your pantry or should be able to get at a local grocery store without issue.

 These quinoa pancakes from Rhian’s Recipes taste different than your typical pancakes, but don’t let that deter you.
 These are worth a try — they freeze well.

 Oatmeal, Porridge, and Grain Bowls

-Whole grains are a big part of the Mediterranean diet, which translates well to breakfast.
+Whole grains are a big part of the Mediterranean diet, translating well to breakfast.
 Oatmeal is a great option, but the packets are not.
 Flavored oatmeals contain added lots of sugars and processed ingredients.
 Steel-cut oats with added toppings are a better bet.

 Traditional oats aren’t the only option.
 Ancient grains make great breakfasts, too.
 It’s time to add wheatberries, farro, and bulgur to your morning meal.
 Millet is also an option, but I found it has an aftertaste that I just couldn’t get past.

 Part of the diet is low to moderate consumption of dairy products.
-You may not want to make milk-based porridges every day with that in mind.
-Also, when you do consume them, it’s recommended that you chose the low-fat version.
+You may not want to make milk-based porridge daily with that in mind.
+Also, when you do consume them, it’s recommended that you choose the low-fat version.

 Everyday Dishes uses wheatberries as the base of this breakfast, including brown sugar and blueberries.

 Inspired by this recipe by Running To The Kitchen, add some blueberry jam and Greek yogurt to farro for a delicious breakfast bowl.